 If you want to keep in touch with other Australian Discworld fans, find your local fan club and get involved!
 If there isn't one in your area, why not start one?

-From the desk of Miss Tick, this mini version of Brooms and Cauldrons brings you:
+From the desk of Miss Tick, this edition of Brooms and Cauldrons contains the original, unvarnished truths1: